Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy: The generalized soliton solutions and the Schur expansion of the -function

-\begin{remark} The soliton solutions generated by the $\tau$-function with the basis \eqref{eq:gE} contain rational functions of the variables $t=(t_1,t_2,\ldots)$, hence they are singular in general. \end{remark}
+\begin{Remark} The soliton solutions generated by the $\tau$-function with the basis~\eqref{eq:gE} contain rational functions of the variables $t=(t_1,t_2,\ldots)$, hence they are singular in general. \end{Remark}

-Now we consider the expansion of the $\tau$-function, which we call the Schur expansion of the $\tau$-function: Using the Binet-Cauchy lemma, one can expand the $\tau$-function \eqref{eq:Wr} in terms of the Schur polynomials,
+Now we consider the expansion of the $\tau$-function, which we call the Schur expansion of the $\tau$-function: Using the Binet--Cauchy lemma, one can expand the $\tau$-function~\eqref{eq:Wr} in terms of the Schur polynomials,